The change-making problem for six coin values and beyond

 \begin{theorem}\cite{cai} Let $\mathcal{C}_1 = (1,c_2,c_3)$, $\mathcal{C}_2 = (1,c_2,c_3,\ldots ,c_m)$ and\\ $\mathcal{C}_3 = (1, c_2, c_3,\ldots, c_m, c_{m+1})$ be three tight coin systems such that $\mathcal{C}_1$ is orderly but $\mathcal{C}_2$ is not.
 If $\mathcal{C}_3$ is not orderly, then there is a counterexample $x = c_i + c_j > c_{m+1}$ of $\mathcal{C}_3$ with $1<c_i \leq c_j \leq c_m$. \end{theorem}

 There are several perspectives and extensions of the change-making problem which we leave untouched, since they do not pertain to our goals.
-Interested readers might like to seek them out~\cite{chan, ChangGill, Goebbels, Tien}.
-We note that~\cite{jones} contains apparently elegant necessary and sufficient conditions for a coin system to be orderly, but the result was later shown false in~\cite{maurer}.
+Interested readers can check them out~\cite{Tien, chan, ChangGill, Goebbels, Rybin}.
+We note that~\cite{jones} contains apparently elegant necessary and sufficient conditions for a coin system to be orderly, but the result was later shown to be false~\cite{maurer}.